simpleinjector/Documentation/source/advanced.rst

 .. container:: Note

     **Note**: Because the use of unregistered type resolution will only get called for types that are not explicitly registered this allows for the default implementation to be overridden with specific implementations.
-The **RegisterManyForOpenGeneric** method covered above does not use unregistered type resolution, it registers all the concrete types it finds in the given assemblies.
+The **RegisterManyForOpenGeneric** method does not use unregistered type resolution, it explicitly registers all the concrete types it finds in the given assemblies.
 Those types will therefore always be returned, giving a very convenient and easy to grasp mix.

 There's an advanced version of **RegisterOpenGeneric** overload that allows applying the open generic type conditionally, based on a supplied predicate.
 Example: